Adapting our Teaching for Learning Online

 Support for Subject/Programme Teams

-Academic Practice has also some availability over October 2020 to support subject/programme teams who have specific queries relating to pedagogic application of the module as you prepare for hybrid provision this academic year.
+Academic Practice has also some availability to support subject/programme teams who have specific queries relating to pedagogic application of the module as you prepare for hybrid provision this academic year.
 Questions arising from your team’s engagement with the module should be first collated and submitted to our Support Form.
 A minimum of 6 people are expected to attend.
 A member of the CAPSL team will be in touch following your form submission.